danielboots/MPS/Readme.md

 The content for the website was taken from an old version of https://musicproductionservice.com my own business website which was rebuilt for this project.
 So all text and information pertaining to my services is of my own work.

+* I may add that in the copyright section of my site i name that this site is part of **VUHZE** technologies - this is for future development of my company i have started no data or infomation has been taken from there as i have just created this company.

 ### **Media - images**
 Over the course of my project i used various sources for media -